-Repairs and maintenance are expensed to operations as incurred and are included in rental property operating expense on the Company's Consolidated Statements of Operations.
+Repairs and maintenance are expensed to operations as incurred and are included in rental property operating expense on the Company's Consolidated Statement of Operations.

 The Company's management reviews its real estate properties for impairment each quarter or when there is an event or change in circumstances that indicates an impaired value.
 If the carrying amount of the real estate investment is no longer recoverable and exceeds the fair value such investment, an impairment loss is recognized.
-The impairment loss is recognized based on the excess of the carrying amount of the asset over its fair value, or fair value, less cost to sell if classified as held for sale.
+The impairment loss is recognized based on the excess of the carrying amount of the asset over its fair value.
+The evaluation of anticipated future cash flows is highly subjective and is based in part on assumptions regarding future occupancy, rental rates and capital requirements that could differ materially from actual results.
+Since cash flows on real estate properties considered to be "long-lived assets to be held and used" are considered on an undiscounted basis to determine whether an asset has been impaired, the Company's strategy of holding properties over the long term directly decreases the likelihood of recording an impairment loss.
 If the Company's strategy changes or market conditions otherwise dictate an earlier sale date, an impairment loss may be recognized and such loss could be material to the Company's results.
-If the Company determines that an impairment has occurred, the affected assets must be reduced to their fair value or fair value, less cost to sell if classified as held for sale.
+If the Company determines that an impairment has occurred, the affected assets must be reduced to their fair value, less cost to sell.
 During the period presented, no such impairment occurred.